PlusToolkit/PlusBuild/Docs/BuildInstructionsLinux.md

 Ubuntu 16.04 LTS
 ================

-Most device manufacturers don't support this platform, there are no drivers available, so turn off the all hardware support options  (PLUS_USE_...) in CMake.
+Most device manufacturers don't support this platform, there are no drivers available, so beware using certain devices as they will not work.
 All processing and simulation should work on this platform.

 Prerequisites
 -------------